 We suggest you use a voltage/current source for test value generation.
 Then you need to make a relay-box with two three-phase load switches, same as used in energy meters.

-The meter under test (UUT) is looped trough the reference standard while you are using a second meter of the same type for returning the current during the OFF periods.
+The meter under test (UUT) is looped through the reference standard while you are using a second meter of the same type for returning the current during the OFF periods.

 It’s also no bad idea to count the total number of relay switching for a relay reliability test.